When Bollywood traveled to Pakistan - ExBulletin

 Happy Bag Jayegi

-By a twist of fate, Diana Penty, a young girl from Amritsar and married on the run, finds herself taking refuge in a political family in Lahore where a gallant Abhay Deol comes to see her while the handsome Ali Fazal tries to join her for joyous reunion.
+By a twist of fate, Diana Penty, a young girl from Amritsar and married on the run, finds herself taking refuge in a political family in Lahore where a gallant Abhay Deol comes to see her while the handsome Ali Fazal tries to join her for a happy meeting.

 Although this is a romantic comedy of chaos, happy bhag jayegI do well to show the equation between the people of the two nations as fun and friendly.